-Roseburg Swift Watch – Every Friday Evening in September!
+Roseburg Swift Watch – Friday Evenings During the Fall Southward Migration!

 Location: Fir Grove section of Stewart Park behind the Umpqua Valley Arts Center off of Harvard Avenue

 Dates/Times: Swift Watch is generally held several Friday evenings during the fall migration beginning an hour before sunset, typically beginning late in August and ending the middle of September.